 With our new little one due in a little over two months (and no, we can’t believe he’s going to be here this soon either!)
 I’ve been experimenting with new recipes and ideas to help make our lives with two under two a little bit easier while still eating healthy.
 This Easy Instant Pot Whole Rotisserie Chicken is such a game changer for our meals.

 Anyone else guilty of living off delivery postpartum?
 I don’t blame you!
 Those first few weeks and months can be exhausting, and if you’re not planning ahead it can get really hard to stay on top of what you and your family are eating.

 I received an Instant Pot two Christmas’s ago, and it’s been a game changer with our meal prep!
 I’m a huge fan of leftovers and repurposing into new meals, and being able to get a full dinner together in less time is a huge help.

-(Slow Cookers are also my BFF and help us create easy leftovers for recipes like The Best Slow Cooker Pot Roast Ever Made)
+Slow Cookers are also my BFF and help us create easy leftovers for recipes like:

 A few frequently asked questions I’ve gotten about the Instant Pot Rotisserie Chicken Recipe.

 Can You Make a Whole Chicken in an Instant Pot?

 Yep, you absolutely can cook a whole chicken in the Instant Pot!
 I recommend a 5-6 pound chicken, which should fit easily in both a six quart and an eight quart Instant Pot.